aaron-grau/curic/javascript/projects/jquery_lite/README.md

 ### Webpack

-`NPM install --save webpack` and create a `webpack.config.js` file.
+`npm install --save webpack` and create a `webpack.config.js` file.
 Also, create a `/lib` folder where we will store all of our files.

 Create a file in `/lib` called, `main.js`.
 Set up `webpack.config.js` to use this file as the entry point.
 While you're at it, set up the output to be `jquery_lite.js`.
 This output file is what we want to source in the